NataliaFrancisca/my-top-five/README.md

 ⭐ This project was built to practice my knowledge in Next.JS and how to use the Spotify API.

-🚨 _**At the moment, I am requesting the Spotify API extension.
-So now, only registered users can access the functionalities.**_

 ## **Stack**:
 - Next.js
 - NextAuth.js